-M any healthcare workers are considered essential, but few are as fundamentally important as sterile processing technicians.
+Many healthcare workers are considered essential, but few are as fundamentally important as sterile processing technicians.
 Without them, hospitals would not be able to function.
 Patients would not receive necessary surgeries.
 And many more people would lose their lives from preventable infection or untreated medical conditions.
 The work of sterile processing technicians impacts nearly every department within modern hospitals and surgical centers.
-What they do might not be glamorous, but you'd be hard-pressed to discover workers that make more of a critical difference at such a basic level.
+You'd be hard-pressed to discover workers who make more of a critical difference at such a basic level.

 What is a Sterile Processing Technician?

-This occupation doesn't receive much of the spotlight, but that doesn't mean it should be overlooked.
-Because it is one of the most vital positions in healthcare, people who choose it must learn and apply plenty of specialized skills and knowledge.
-(Plus, going unnoticed is actually a sign that they are doing their jobs well.)
+Because it is one of the most vital positions in the field of healthcare, people who work in sterile processing possess plenty of specialized skills and knowledge.
 So, what is a sterile processing technician?

 A sterile processing technician is someone who cleans and sterilizes used surgical instruments and other medical supplies so that they can be safely redistributed and reused on additional patients.
 This work is usually centralized in a special department of the medical facility.

 Besides "sterile processing technician," job titles in this occupation can also include variations such as: